etkaar/nftm/README.md

 # How to Use
 # 1) Enable default preset and check your whitelist

-Just download the code as ZIP file and login as root into your server. **Do never** automatically update such scripts (if there are changes or new features, manually validate the new version will not breatk your system).
+Just download the code as ZIP file and login as root into your server. **Do never** automatically update such scripts.
+If there are changes or new features, manually validate the new version will not break your system.

 In following example, we will copy the script files to `/etc/firewall`.